Does anyone out there know the feeling of being the oldest child? The firstborn, not only of your own siblings, but of a whopping 25 grandchildren?

 And then come over for Thanksgiving, which happens to be my favorite holiday.

-I encourage my kids to sit with me.
+I encourage my kids to mix it up and sit with me.

-You’ll find them over there, at a table they proclaim to be strictly “kids only”.
+You’ll find them over there, at a table they insist is strictly “kids only”.

 They’re laughing and carrying on and only occasionally throwing the mashed potatoes.